JBrandonMJuarez/JBrandonMJuarez/README.md

 # Hello, there!
 I'm Brandon Juarez
 Welcome to my personal GitHub.
-Here, you can find projects that summarize my experience in design and development across different languages and platforms.
+Here, you can find some projects that summarize my experience in design and development across different languages and platforms.

 ## Projects.
 They are generally classified by the type of platform on which they are developed, as well as their implementation.
 However, they all reflect my coding skills across different languages.